Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Exit time analysis of trajectories around weakly hyperbolic fixed points

 \section{Exit time analysis of trajectories around weakly hyperbolic fixed points}

 {Roughly speaking, weakly hyperbolic fixed points (which we will formally define in Definition \ref{defweakhyp}) can be considered to be strict saddle points of a dynamical system in a complex vector space.} In this section we are interested in a non-asymptotic escape analysis for a class of accelerated methods \eqref{generalds} from strict saddle neighborhoods {around such points}.
-Recall that unlike the previous section where the asymptotic metrics could be evaluated by working in the $n$ dimensional vector space using the map $ N_k : \x_k \mapsto \x_{k+1}$, it is not clear how such an analysis can be used to obtain non-asymptotic properties such as escape rate.
+Recall that unlike the previous section where the asymptotic metrics could be evaluated by working in the $n$-dimensional vector space using the map $ N_k : \x_k \mapsto \x_{k+1}$, it is not clear how such an analysis can be used to obtain non-asymptotic properties such as escape rate.
 The reason behind this is the fact that in the previous section, the closed form expression of the eigenvalues of the non-asymptotic Jacobian map $D N_k $ could not be computed.
 In particular, for obtaining exit time expressions with our techniques we need the closed form expression of the eigenvalues of the non-asymptotic Jacobian map $D N_k $ which {does not seem to be simple to estimate} due to the coupling between $D N_k $ and $D N_{k-1} $.
-However we found out that by leveraging the properties of the \eqref{generalds} dynamical system in the $2n$ dimensional vector space, we can easily {resolve} the coupling issue and obtain the eigenvalues of the non-asymptotic Jacobian map.
-Hence we will be working in the $2n$ dimensional vector space so as to use the standard analytic machinery \cite{o2019behavior} while dealing with non-asymptotic properties of accelerated methods.
-Also note that from here onwards, in order to study the non-asymptotic properties and rates of \eqref{generalds}, we will require the $\mathcal{C}^2$ function class as opposed to the analytic class unless otherwise stated.
-We first develop a theoretical framework for a general complex dynamical system where we compute the exit times following which we then express our accelerated method in the complex dynamics and compute its exit time from any strict saddle neighborhood.